ncalderon/java-oop-principles/README.md

 # java-oop-principles
-Implementing for learing purpose some OOP principles using Java
+Implementing for learning purpose some OOP principles using Java